SparkPost/support-docs/support/my-account-and-profile/sso.md

 SparkPost supports single sign-on (SSO) through any SAML provider.
 SSO is enabled via the UI by an Admin level user.
 You can also set up [SCIM user provisioning through OKTA](https://www.sparkpost.com/docs/my-account-and-profile/scim/).

+Check this [article](https://www.sparkpost.com/docs/my-account-and-profile/sso/) to verify that your account's plan level supports SSO.

 ## Enable SSO

 Enabling SSO is a 3-step process: